- The key to an effective discipline

 Avoid assuming ill-intention in children and listen to their side of the story to prevent negative attributions that can bias you.

-For example, temper tantrums may be triggered when the child doesn’t get what they want, but the real reason behind is that they don’t know how to regulate their emotions.
+For example, tantrums may be triggered when the child doesn’t get what they want, but the real reason behind is that they don’t know how to regulate their emotions.
 Keeping this in mind will foster more positive interactions.

 Notice your child’s good behavior.